wp-plugins/catablog/readme.txt

 Go to http://catablog.illproductions.com, it is a place to learn and share more about your experiences with CataBlog.

 == Changelog ==

+= 0.9.1 =
+* New: Unlock the catablog image folders for easy FTP uploading.
+* New: Regenerate all catablog image content with a button click.
+* Fix: Some people could not export due to a PHP config conflict.
+* Fix: Small user interface tweaks

 = 0.9.0 =
 * New: Controls of the HTML code rendered by CataBlog.